What is an advisor?

-An advisor works with a student organization taking on roles and responsibilities including, role model, guide, resource, counselor, and more.
+An advisor works with a student organization taking on roles and responsibilities including, role model, guide, resource, counselor and more.
 Each advisor has their own style of advising.
-The advisor role helps with the growth and development of students as they work through organizational purpose, structure, and programming.
-In this process advisors share insight, provide ideas, offer an objective perspective, and counsel students.
+The advisor role helps with the growth and development of students as they work through organizational purpose, structure and programming.
+In this process, advisors share insight, provide ideas, offer an objective perspective and counsel students.
 They are also knowledgeable of the institutions policies and procedures, looking out for how they may impact the organization.
-As students graduate, advisors provide continuity as they are able to provide organization history, legacy, and goals to newer and future members.

 There are many benefits associated with advising a student organization.

 - Satisfaction of seeing and helping students learn and develop new skills

 - Watching a group come together to share common interests, work toward common goals and develop an understanding of differences

 - Becoming more aware of the services that UNI provides students and organizations

 - Furthering personal goals or interests by working with an organization that reflects or shares your personal interests

 - Sharing one’s knowledge with others

 All student organizations are required to have an advisor who is a staff, faculty member or graduate student at UNI.
 Within the context of the broader mission and policies of the university, advisors shall share insights and directions that allow student organizations to further their objectives and enhance the meaningfulness of organization membership.
 Specific responsibilities of the advisor may be to: